isomerpages/moe-operaestatepri/_learning-experiences/Character & Citizenship Education.md

 <p style="font-size:18px;" align="justify"><b>Establishing Peer Support and Relationships (PSR) </b></p>

 <p style="font-size:18px;" align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Positive PSR forms a critical part of a child’s development.
-In OEPS, PSR is anchored on the domains of peer bonding, helping and influencing, and taught through CCE-FTGP lessons, programmes such as the P1-P4 Buddy programme, and platforms such as Opera Gems in Action.  <br><br>Our Cheer Champs also play a part in supporting the establishment of a caring and enabling school environment by providing practical help and support to their classmates, helping to foster class spirit and being positive peer influencers to others.
+In OEPS, PSR is anchored on the domains of peer bonding, helping and influencing, and taught through CCE-FTGP lessons, programmes such as the P1-P4, P2-P5 and P3-P6 Buddy programmes, and platforms such as Opera Gems in Action.  <br><br>Our Cheer Champs also play a part in supporting the establishment of a caring and enabling school environment by providing practical help and support to their classmates, helping to foster class spirit and being positive peer influencers to others.
 </p>

 <img src="/images/2024/Cce/cce8.jpg">
 <img src="/images/2024/Cce/cce9.jpg">